 Nero Video 2017 is decent video editing software.
 Its two editing modules allow you to choose which style of editing is right for you.
 It contains a healthy selection of effects, transitions and more.
 But because of its unique workflow, you may need to take a few hours to fully understand how it all works.

 This video editing application has two editing modules: Express Editing and Advanced Editing.
 The difference between these two modes is essentially the same as that between timeline editing and storyboard editing.
 In fact, the storyboard-timeline dynamic is the defining difference between the two modules.
 This is standard fare for video editing software; one main difference in Nero Video, however, is that you cannot switch back and forth between the two modes.
 You can build a video project in Express Editing (storyboard) mode and switch to Advanced Editing (timeline) with your project intact.
 However, once you make a single edit in the Advanced module, you cannot return to the Express mode.

 Nero provides loads of online support for all of its products, including Nero Video, but it's somewhat difficult to find – the support link is buried at the bottom of the homepage.
-This link gives you access to a knowledgebase and a forum of frequently asked questions.
-There is an option to call technical support, but it costs $1.29 per minute – and the number itself is somewhat difficult to find.
+This link gives you access to a knowledgebase and a FAQs forum.
+There is an option to call technical support, but it costs $1.29 per minute, and the number itself is somewhat difficult to find.
 It's too bad Nero doesn't stand behind its product and help customers more by offering free technical support.

-Nero Video 2016 is an acceptable choice for video editing software.
+Nero Video 2017 is acceptable video editing software.
 It provides great tools that let you create videos and share them with an audience.
-However, it lacks the intuitive usability that separates good applications from the best video editing applications in our side-by-side comparison.
+However, it lacks the intuitive usability that separates good video editing applications from the best in our side-by-side comparison.